deva-2203/uiproject2/README.md

 - City-specific travel information
 - Interactive dashboard
 - Itinerary management
-- Access to personal resumes in the about page when clicked on thier respective names.
+- Access to personal resumes in the ABOUT page when clicked on thier respective names in the founders card
 - Responsive design

 ## Technologies Used
 - HTML5